DataDog/integrations-core/tibco_ems/README.md

 ### Events

-The tibco_ems integration does not include any events.
+The TIBCO EMS integration does not include any events.

 ### Service Checks

-The tibco_ems integration does not include any service checks.

 See [service_checks.json][8] for a list of service checks provided by this integration.